benjaminpbritcliffe-netizen/cyber-portfolio/README.md

 Welcome to my **Cyber Portfolio** – a growing collection of notes, scripts, tools, and projects that reflect my journey through **cybersecurity, programming, and ethical hacking**.

 ## 🎯 Goals

-✔️ Build a cybersecurity knowledge base <br>
+✔️ Build a cybersecurity knowledge base
-✔️ Develop hands-on skills through scripts & labs <br>
+✔️ Develop hands-on skills through scripts & labs
-✔️ Document laws, ethics, and real-world cases <br>
+✔️ Document laws, ethics, and real-world cases
 ✔️ Create a portfolio for career transition into cybersecurity

 ---